 Pharmacy School: St. John Fisher University

-Career Interests: Critical care, academia
+Career Interests: critical care, emergency medicine, academia

-Pharmacy School: University of Michigan College of Pharmacy
+Pharmacy School: University of California, San Diego

 Name: Maria Spielberger